The Maps SDK for iOS uses a pay-as-you-go pricing model.

 SKU: Dynamic Street View

 Street View panoramas and map loads are now charged separately.
-A dynamic Street View panorama is charged for each instantiation of a panorama object in a Maps SDK for Android application.
+A dynamic Street View panorama is charged for each instantiation of a panorama object in a Maps SDK for iOS application.

 |MONTHLY VOLUME RANGE